Virtual-Domain-driven-design/domain-driven-design-heuristics/_guiding-heuristics/eventstorming-only-do-big-picture-eventstorming-on-a-single-paper-roll.md

 ---
-title: "EventStorming: Do Big Picture EventStorming on a single paper roll"
+title: "EventStorming: Do big picture EventStorming on a single paper roll"
 excerpt: "How many people can we have during an EventStorming?"
 tags: guiding heuristics, eventstorming
 authors: Kenny Baas-Schwegler